Carol Channing: Stage

 Channing was introduced to the stage while helping her mother deliver newspapers to the backstage of theatres.

 Her first job on stage in New York City was in Marc Blitzstein's No for an Answer, starting January 1941, at the Mecca Temple (later New York City Center).
-She was 19 years old.
-Channing moved to Broadway for Let's Face It!, in which she was an understudy for Eve Arden, who was 13 years older than Channing.
-Much later, in 1966, Arden was hired to play the title role in Hello Dolly! in a road company after Channing left to star in the film Thoroughly Modern Millie.
+She was 19.
+She moved to Broadway for Let's Face It!, where she was an understudy for Eve Arden, who was 13 years older than Channing.
+Much later, in 1966, Arden was hired for the title role in Hello Dolly! in a road company when Channing left to star in the film Thoroughly Modern Millie.
 Channing won the Sarah Siddons Award for her work in Chicago's theatres in 1966 (Eve Arden won the next year).

 Five years later, Channing had a featured role in Lend an Ear (1948), for which she received her Theatre World Award and launched her as a star performer.
-Channing credited illustrator Al Hirschfeld for helping make her a star when he put her image in his widely published illustrations.
+She credited illustrator Al Hirschfeld for helping make her a star when he put her image in his widely published illustrations.
 She said that his drawing of her as a flapper was what helped her get the lead in her next play, the Jule Styne and Anita Loos musical Gentlemen Prefer Blondes.
 From that role, as Lorelei Lee, she gained recognition, with her signature song from the production, "Diamonds Are a Girl's Best Friend," among the most widely known.

 In January 1950, Time magazine ran a cover story about her becoming a new star on Broadway, followed by cover stories in Life magazine in 1955 and 1964.